fmcnallyi3/it_anisotropy/power_spectrum/README.md

 * attain burn sample, run code
   *   trouble shoot where needed
 * review with McNally
-* try for more data to create plots
+* rinse and repeat with more data